Floridians are picking up the pieces after Hurricane Nicole pummeled the state, killing at least 4 and collapsing homes as it moves north - KVIA

 Nicole hit Florida’s eastern coast, just south of Vero Beach, as a Category 1 hurricane in the early morning hours, before weakening into a tropical storm and then a depression.
 It arrived as the state was still reeling from catastrophic Hurricane Ian, which tore a path of destruction across Florida after hitting the western coast just weeks ago.

-Nicole was the first hurricane to hit the US during November in nearly 40 years.
+Nicole was the first hurricane to hit the United States during November in nearly 40 years.

 As the colossal storm approached, schools and universities closed, hundreds of flights were canceled, airports halted operations and some coastal residents were evacuated.

 After Nicole passed through, streets were left flooded, roads and homes were damaged, and thousands were without power.
 More than 300,000 customers in Florida were affected by outages earlier.
-That number had fallen to more than 50,000 early Friday, according to PowerOutage.us.
+That number had fallen to more than 73,000 late Thursday, according to PowerOutage.us.

 Two people died after being “electrocuted by a downed power line” in Orange County, the Orange County Sheriff’s Office said in a press release.